ctf0/Blazar/README.md

 however we have a little trick to tackle that and the user status will persist across views, except each page he tries to visit will produce the same behavior,

-so to solve that, simply add **`dont-http-cache` middleware** to those routes and everything will work as expected.
+so to solve that, simply add **`dont-pre-render` middleware** to those routes and everything will work as expected.

 also make sure to add the middleware to the **"login & logout"** routes as well to avoid getting `CSRF Token Mismatch` for other users trying to login.